Scouter456/Cobblemon_Outbreaks/README.md

 "rewards": Represents a list of biomes for the outbreak portal.
 It is an optional field and defaults to a plains biome if not specified.

-"min_spawn_radius": Represents the minimum radius for entity spawns around the outbreak portal.
-It is an optional field with a default value of 48 if not specified.
-The value should be within the range of 20 to 72.

-"max_spawn_radius": Represents the maximum radius for entity spawns around the outbreak portal.
-It is an optional field with a default value of 128 if not specified.
-The value should be within the range of 72 to 256.

 "shiny_chance": Specifies the chance of encountering a shiny entity during the outbreak.
 It is an optional field with a default value of 1024.0 if not specified.
 The value should be within the range of 1 to 10,000,000.

 "experience_reward": Indicates the amount of experience rewarded for participating in the outbreak.
 It is an optional field with a default value of 0 if not specified.